dappnode/DAppNodeDocs/docs/user/faq/general.md

 </details>

 <details>
-  <summary>Do I need terminal or command line experience to use DAppNode?</summary>
+  <summary>Do I need terminal or command line experience to use Dappnode?</summary>
   <div>
-    <div>You generally wont need to use a terminal on your DAppNode unless instructed to in specific support cases.
-One of the key objectives of the DAppNode platform is to avoid using the terminal.
+    <div>You generally wont need to use a terminal on your Dappnode unless instructed to in specific support cases.
+One of the key objectives of the Dappnode platform is to avoid using the terminal.
 </div>
   </div>
 </details>

 <details>
-  <summary>Do I need terminal or command line experience to use DAppNode?</summary>
+  <summary>Do I need terminal or command line experience to use Dappnode?</summary>
   <div>
-    <div>You generally wont need to use a terminal on your DAppNode unless instructed to in specific support cases.
-One of the key objectives of the DAppNode platform is to avoid using the terminal.
+    <div>You generally wont need to use a terminal on your Dappnode unless instructed to in specific support cases.
+One of the key objectives of the Dappnode platform is to avoid using the terminal.
 </div>
   </div>
 </details>